Vijayhm/Vijayhm/README.md

    - Developed a user-friendly **GUI using Tkinter** for interactive solving.

 🔹 **[Dynamic Beamforming Optimization for 5G Networks](https://github.com/Vijayhm/beamforming-project)**
-   - This project demonstrates the use of machine learning to optimize beamforming for 5G networks.
+   - This project demonstrates the use of machine learning to optimise beamforming for 5G networks.
    - The goal is to reduce signal interference and improve the Signal-to-Noise Ratio (SNR) by training a neural network on user and antenna positions.

 ---